-On their own, though, they can’t be used to distinguish between a true food allergy and an intolerance, which is less severe.
+On their own, though, they can’t be used to distinguish between a true food allergy and an intolerance or sensitivity, which are less severe.

 During an elimination diet, you’ll avoid eating certain foods for several weeks.
 Then, you’ll slowly add them back in one at a time.
 Each time you reintroduce a food, you’ll check for symptoms of an allergic reaction, such as: